 The following tables include recommended component values for typical output voltages (1V, 2.5V, 3.3V) and switching frequency (500kHz).
-Refer to Table 2 for design cases without external ramp compensation and Table 3 for design cases with external ramp compensation.
-An external ramp is not needed when using high-ESR capacitors, such as electrolytic POSCAPs.
+Refer to Table 3 for design cases without external ramp compensation and Table 4 for design cases with external ramp compensation.
+An external ramp is not needed when using high-ESR capacitors, such as electrolytic or POSCAPs.
 Use an external ramp when using low-ESR capacitors, such as ceramic capacitors.
-For cases not listed in this datasheet, an excel spreadsheet provided local by representatives can assist with the calculations.
+For cases not listed in this datasheet, an excel spreadsheet provided by local sales representatives can assist with the calculations.

-Table 2-fSW=500kHz, VIN=12V
+Table 3-fsw=500kHz, VIN=12V